oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. _Restart ('roll') the domain._

-   Now that the data source is deployed in a configmap and its secret is also deployed, and now that we have applied an updated domain resource with its `spec.configuration.model.configMap` and `spec.configuration.secrets` referencing the configmap and secret, let's tell the operator to roll the domain.
+   Now that the data source is deployed in a ConfigMap and its secret is also deployed, and now that we have applied an updated domain resource with its `spec.configuration.model.configMap` and `spec.configuration.secrets` referencing the ConfigMap and secret, let's tell the operator to roll the domain.

    When a model domain restarts, it will rerun its introspector job in order to regenerate its configuration, and it will also pass the configuration changes found by the introspector to each restarted server.
    One way to cause a running domain to restart is to change the domain's `spec.restartVersion`.
 There are multiple ways to make this modification, here are three: